thijsvdanker/puppet-kiosk/README.md

 * kiosk::java =
 Midori browser with mouse gestures and transparent mouse cursor, together with java applet.
 * kiosk::chrome =
 Chrome browser gpu forced with mouse gestures and transparent mouse cursor, together with Squid3 local proxy.
 Made for html5.
+There is also a possibility to enable apache2.

 Parameters
 -------------